brianedem/power_monitor/README.md

 # power_monitor
 Wireless power monitor using PEZM-004 and Pico W

-## power_server.py
+## Server
-This file is to be copied as main.py to the Pico W that has microPython installed.
+The server code that runs on the Pico W board is located in the picow directory.
+All files in this directory should be copied into the root directory of the pico board.
-The Pico W also requires a password.json file containing the following:
+The Pico W also requires a password.json file for setting up the wifi SSID, password, and the advertised mDNS hostname.
+It has the following format:
 ```json
 {
     "ssid":"<network_ssid>",